 The Patch has an IPX7 rating and is water resistant to a depth of 3 feet 3 inches (1 meter) for up to 30 minutes.
 Do Not expose the Patch to water at depths greater than 3 feet 3 inches (1 meter), or for more than 30 minutes.
-Do Not squeeze the Tan Insulin Delivery Buttons while the Patch is immersed under water.
+Do Not click the tan insulin delivery buttons while the Patch is immersed under water.
 After exposure to water, rinse off the Patch with clean water and gently dry it with a towel.
 Also check to ensure that your Patch remains securely in place.